www.medievalbookshop.co.uk

 about the unused bargains page

-remainders, overstocks, bargain reprints, etc.
+Remainders, overstocks, bargain reprints, etc.

-Return to the unused bargains page
+Return to the unused bargains page | Return to the shop returns page

 What are remainders?

-When publishers issue a book, they have to guess how many copies they can sell.
+When publishers print a book, they have to guess how many copies they can sell.
 Many titles will remain on booksellers' shelves for only few months before they stop attracting sales at the full cover price.
 Once initial costs have been covered publishers often decide to cut their losses and sell off any remaining stocks at a reduced price - often less than half the original cover price.
 This process is called "remaindering", and once these remaindered stocks have been sold off, the book is usually no longer available in print.
-Irate buyers who only see the book reviewed a couple of years later may make enough demand to have the book reprinted, but that's another story.
+Irate buyers who don't see the book reviewed until a couple of years later may create enough demand to have the book reprinted, but that's another story.

 What are overstocks?